HeronErin/rug-clone/README.md

 ```

 ## Usage

+This crate requires rustc version 1.18.0 or later.

 To use `rug` in your crate, add `extern crate rug;` to the crate root
 and add `rug` as a dependency in `Cargo.toml`: